altunixon/wips/lns/altina_ln/ASP-123-Chapter_3__4_Southwards.md

 "No. I was really worried about you, Sir Regis.
 I really like you."<br/>
 "Uwahh."<br/>
 He couldn’t write any further.
 Regis felt that his brain was a mess.<br/>
-On the 3rd day of their journey to the south—— Noon.<br/>
+On the 3rd day of their journey to the south——<br/>
+Noon.<br/>
 There was a scout report.<br/>
 A merchant with a caravan that came from the south wishes to meet with the army.<br/>